-What it offers: Wilderness in the outbacks of U.S.A. are brilliant.
+Wilderness in the outbacks of U.S.A. are brilliant.
 Good watch for backpackers.
-Go ahead! admire nature and take some time out; only realize nature can be harsh too.
+Go ahead! admire nature and take some time out; only realise nature can be harsh too.

 Jeff Johnson’s journey retraces the 1968 expedition by Yvon Chouinard and Doug Tompkins from California to Patagonia in Chile.

 Brook Silva Braga quits his stable job in the U.S. and travels as a backpacker for a year.
-He filmed and starred in the documentary that interviews random backpackers he meets around the world.
-The title comes from one of the lines in the film which goes this way – “When you are on a holiday, everyday feels like a Saturday.”
+He filmed and starred in this documentary that interviews random backpackers he meets around the world.
+The title comes from one of the lines in the film – “When you are on a holiday, everyday feels like a Saturday.”

-Director Tarsem Singh’s adventure fantasy revolves around an injured hospitalized stuntman and a Romanian child patient.
+Director Tarsem Singh’s adventure fantasy revolves around an injured hospitalised stuntman and a Romanian child patient.

 A French-Arabic road film about a father-son duo driving from France to Mecca.

-What it offers: Not a rosy travel film but not a depressing tale either.
+Not a rosy travel film but not a depressing tale either.
 Le Grand Voyage is more about internal journey than outwardly with limited scenic beauty although the duo drive pass Italy, Bulgaria, Slovenia, Serbia, Turkey and Jordan before entering Saudi Arabia.
 The scenes in Mecca are splendid and among the highlights.
 Also the scene where the father explains the reason for taking the road trip instead of air travel is excellent.
-A beautiful tribute to the muslim community and fascinating for non-muslims who will watch.
+A beautiful tribute to the Muslim community and fascinating for non-Muslims who will watch.